teejee2008/aptik/USAGE.md

 ### DConf Settings

-The dconf database stores application settings for the user.
-Aptik can backup and restore any changes that were made to default settings by the user.
+dconf database stores application settings for users.
+Aptik can backup and restore any changes that were made to the default settings.
+The binary database file for dconf `~/.config/dconf/user` will be excluded while taking backup of user's home directories.

 #### Backup